luk3Sky/docs/docs/robot/firmware/motors.md

 ----
 # Wheel Encoders

-Robot wheels are comes with optical rotary encoders.
-There are 36 holes in the robot wheel, therefore 36 signals microcontroller will be captured once the wheel make a full turn.
+Robot wheels come with optical rotary encoders.
+There are 36 holes in the robot wheel, therefore 36 signals microcontroller will be captured once the wheel makes a full turn.
 Since the diameter of the wheel is 34mm, the perimeter of the wheel is 106.8mm.
 Then one tick of the rotary encoder represents a movement of nearly 3mm.

-One thing to note that, since there is only one counter for wheel, and it can't detect the direction of the rotation.
-So it is recommended that, the values should read and reset every time the rotation direction of the wheels are changing.
+One thing to note that, since there is only one counter for a wheel, and it can't detect the direction of the rotation.
+So it is recommended that the values should read and reset every time the rotation direction of the wheels is changing.

-**TODO**: implement to take the rotation direction from motors.write() and correct the counting readings in software level.
+**TODO**: implement to take the rotation direction from *motors.write()* and correct the counting readings at software level.

 ## Encoder Functions